Roy's Motel & Café, Amboy, California

 I love the old American cars

-many nice spot worth being pictured of
+many nice spots worth being pictured

-Palomino Motel, no lights in the dark (2015)
+the very nice Palomino Motel, but no lights in the dark (2015)

 not everything is renovated

-old and new times
+old and modern times

 the roof of a gas station